 The strip-cut ones shred your paper into strips.
 This can range from 40 to 50 strips for a standard letter-sized sheet of paper.
 Strip-cut shredders are the most affordable of the 3.
-However, they offer the least security, in the sense that anybody can piece the shredded paper strips together with enough effort.
+However, they offer the least security, in the sense that it is possible to piece the shredded paper strips together with enough effort.

 However, if your paper documents don’t contain critical information and your objective is to just get rid of waste, this is your ideal shredder.

 Next up, we have the cross-cut shredders.
 As the name implies, they shred your paper into vertical and horizontal strips.
 A standard letter-sized sheet of paper will end up as 300 to 400 bits at the end.
 In other words, the security level is high.
 It’s next to impossible trying to piece those bits together.